 From my experience, Filipinos are diligent workers with a high level of English proficiency so you can get high-quality content for the fraction of the price you’d pay someone in the UK or US due to the difference in living costs.

-Freelancer is a flexible freelancing site with big and small jobs available and is free to join.
+Freelancer is a free and flexible freelancing site with big and small jobs available.

 Once you create your account you can browse jobs and choose whether you want to get paid per project or per hour.

-I really like the layout of this site and it’s super simple to use.
-I like the fact you have complete control over your job specifications and price you set and you only pay for the work once you’re happy.
+I really like the layout of this site and the fact you have complete control over your job specifications and the price you set, plus you only pay for the work once you’re happy.

 The site is free to use and you only pay a 3% commission or $3 (whichever is higher) when you’re paying your freelancer.